 You must enroll at schools and colleges offering these maritime training and courses.
 Make sure you enroll only at trusted training centers and schools approved and accredited by Maritime Training Council of the Philippines.

-Usually it costs around P4000 to P4500 (price may vary after the date of this post)
+Usually it costs around P4500 or above (price may vary after the date of this post)

 Seaman Requirements to Work Abroad and Overseas

 After you have gotten a BST certificate, there are still requirements for you to work and be employed by a shipping company, yacht or go on cruise and overseas.
 A seaman needs the following:

 If you don’t have a seaman’s book yet, you really need to get one as this is very important just like your passport.
 The seaman book is stamped every time you go on board or employed in a ship or marine vessel.
 This is also required when you apply for a visa to work abroad.

 If you want, you can read ‘how to get a seaman’s book in the Philippines’ for your reference.

 Once hired, you need to register at POEA to become an official and registered Filipino Seaman.
 You may need your employment contract and the documents mentioned previously.
 They will issue you an SRC (Seafarers Registration Certificate).
 Another document required before you start working on board are transit visas.
 Your employer will assist you in getting one.

 Seaman Salary in the Philippines